GoogleCloudPlatform/cluster-toolkit/frontend/docs/user_guide.md

 When submitting a new job, the end user may optionally specify:

-- an URL from which input files are downloaded - http:// or https:// URL for an external storage, or a gs:// URL a Google cloud storage
+- an URL from which input files are downloaded - http:// or https:// URL for an external storage, or a gs:// URL a Google cloud storage bucket.
-- an gs:// URL to which output files are uploaded
+- an gs:// URL to which output files are uploaded.

 The system supports using Google Cloud Storage (GCS) buckets as external storage.
 Here the GCS bucket is a personal one belonging to the end user (for admin users this is not to be confused with the GCS bucket that supports the deployment of this system).
-A one-time set-up for the GCS bucket is required per cluster: from the *Actions* menu of a cluster, click *Authenticate to Google Cloud Storage* and then follow Google's instructions.
+A one-time set-up for the GCS bucket is required per cluster: from the *Actions* menu of a cluster, click *Authenticate to Google Cloud Storage* and then follow Google's instructions to complete the authentication.

 ##### Building logic directly in run script

-Users can prepare the input dataset directly within the run script by using arbitrary scripting.
+Users can prepare the input data directly within the run script by using arbitrary scripting.
+Simple tasks may be performed in this way, e.g., downloading a public dataset from GitHub, or copying files already on the shared filesytem to the working directory.

 ##### Preparing data manually